frksteenhoff/cookingassistant/README.md

 npm run build
 ```

-Commits on this branch automatically pushes the changes to Heroku.
+_Commits on branch master are automatically pushed to and built on Heroku._

 ### Run your unit tests
 ```